 I recently started following Teri on IG and everything she makes looks insanely delicious, including her marinated onions.
 We make them all the time as they go with everything.

 The combination of flavors is just so good.
 Not to mention the overall salad is so basic and easy.
 But that’s what I love about it.
-You can pretty much whip up a bowl of this salad any day of the week.
+You can pretty much whip up a bowl of this salad any day of the week or if you’re looking for a non-creamy version, try our cucumber and onion salad.

 You’ll need the following ingredients to make Greek cucumber salad: